 - Azure AD joined or Hybrid Azure AD joined: A PRT is issued during Windows logon when a user signs in with their organization credentials.
-A PRT is issued with all Windows 10 supported credentials, for example, password and Windows Hello for Business.
+A PRT is issued with all Windows 10 or newer supported credentials, for example, password and Windows Hello for Business.
 In this scenario, Azure AD CloudAP plugin is the primary authority for the PRT.

 - Adding an account from Settings > Accounts > Access Work or School > Connect

 In Azure AD registered device scenarios, the Azure AD WAM plugin is the primary authority for the PRT since Windows logon is not happening with this Azure AD account.